 X-rays are painless and take only a few seconds.
 You may need to have more than one X-ray to show different angles of the area.
 You can go home immediately afterwards.

 If you have an emergency X-ray, your doctor will give you your results straight away.
-If it is not urgent, the results may take 7 to 10 days.
-Contact your doctor if you have not heard from the X-ray department after this time.
+If it is not urgent, the results may take 7 to 14 days.
+Contact your specialist or GP if you have not heard after this time.

 X-rays use high energy rays to take pictures of the inside of your body.
 They can look at bones to show breaks and other joint problems.
 X-rays can also show changes in tissues and organs, such as the breasts and lungs.

 - Chest X-rays to show fluid, signs of infection or tumours in the chest